broadinstitute/gatk-sv/website/docs/execution/joint.md

 ---

 ## Terra workspace
-Users should clone the Terra joint calling workspace (TODO) which is configured with a demo sample set.
+Users should clone the [Terra joint calling workspace](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/GATK-Structural-Variants-Joint-Calling) which is configured with a demo sample set.
 Refer to the following sections for instructions on how to run the pipeline on your data using this workspace.